 Julianne Rigali, our professional designer, will produce a lovely, personalized site for you that matches your and your books’ personality.
 Check out the example site for a sci-fi, suspense novel.
 You choose colors and fonts, provide personal photos or choose images from copyright free websites.
 You then have a DIY maintenance website.
 Nationally, you should expect to pay for a basic, DIY 3-page website $0-$50.
 For one that is more personalized, $1,000 to $5,000.
 For an advanced website $10,000 to $25,000.
 We offer you a 7-page, customized, personalized website, a $3,000 value for less than $1,000.

 Valued at $60.
 Self-publishing, or as we prefer Indie Publishing, coaching you may or may not need.
-Gina Burgess is availabe throughout your publishing process, or she’ll upload all the files for you and walk you through ordering a proof, and the keyword/category research.
+Gina Burgess is available throughout your publishing process, or she’ll upload all the files for you and walk you through ordering a proof, and the keyword/category research.
 If you have already self-published a book or two then you’re probably good to go.
 But if not, Coach Gina is here for you.
 Step-by-step learn how to publish your book yourself.
 Save time and money later by learning the process now.

-One year of advertising on eBookChristian.com —
+Permanent advertising on eBookChristian.net —